Lefty Driesell, folksy, fiery coach who put Maryland on college basketball’s map, dies at 92

 COLLEGE PARK, Md.
 (AP) — Lefty Driesell, the Hall of Fame coach whose folksy drawl belied a fiery on-court demeanor that put Maryland on the college basketball map and enabled him to rebuild several struggling programs, died Saturday.
 He was 92.

-Maryland announced Driesell’s death.
-Driesell died at his home in Virginia Beach, Virginia.
+Driesell died at his home in Virginia Beach, Virginia, his family said.

+Maryland planned to honor Driesell with a moment of silence before its game against No. 14 Illinois later Saturday.
+The university said the team would wear throwback uniforms from the 1970s previously worn on Jan.
+21, when the Terrapins honored Driesell with an “Ode to Lefty.”

 Driesell finished with 786 victories over parts of five decades and was the first coach to win more than 100 games at four NCAA Division I schools.
 He started at Davidson in 1960 before bringing Maryland into national prominence from 1969-86, a stay that ended with the cocaine-induced death of All-American Len Bias.

-Note: This story has been corrected to show that Maryland won the NCAA title in 2002, not 2006, and that Driesell was not survived by his wife.
-She died in 2021.